SheathedBlade/quartz/content/Information/Protean Concepts.md

 The first records of the Navigator were discovered through the ramblings of sailors, speaking of a person that could only be described as a natural compass.
 It was able to guide ships to their destinations without fail, and without duels with the unpleasant seas.
 Thus, this person was given the title of the Navigator.

 The Navigator is most known for their masterful control over elements of nature.
-In the ancient texts, it is said that the Navigator is directly responsible for the thriving [[Ferros Republic|elven republic]], showering their land with plentiful harvests and rich wildlife.
+In the ancient texts, it is said that the Navigator is directly responsible for the thriving haven of [[Galaderyn]], showering their land with plentiful harvests and rich wildlife.
 However, during **the Scarring**, the Navigator is known to conjure various natural disasters in the conflict of power.
 These natural disasters are what led to the isolation of the elves, their race never peeking outside their gates to see the razed land beyond them.

 The Navigator's powers all manifest as masteries of separate elements.
 For example, an Avatar could be capable of only water-bending, while another could be proficient at manipulating the winds.
-All records of the Navigator's Avatars show that each and every one of these Avatars are of Elven descent, as practiced invokers from the [[Ferros Republic]] share many similarities with the Navigator.
+All records of the Navigator's Avatars show that each and every one of these Avatars are of Elven descent, as practiced invokers and manawards from the [[Factions of Luciradis#Ferros Republic|Ferros Republic]] share many similarities with the Navigator.

 ## The Ember
 **Last Known Avatar:** Unknown